robotframework/robotframework/atest/robot/log_level/readme_log_level_test.txt

 For every combination of log levels it is checked if all expected log messages can be found in the debug log file and in the XML report file.
 Additionally it is checked if all declined log messages are not present in these files.

-Additionally the XML report file is compared with a reference file (based on a pattern file).
-This is to consider the XML structure and the multiple occurrences of log messages also.
+To check also the remaining content like the start and the end of a keyword execution or FOR loops and IF conditions, an output file comparison follows.
+The current output file is compared with a reference file, that is a previous output file with manually checked content that is like expected.
+Not the entire content is compared.
+The comparison is reduced to a subset of content based on a pattern file for the debug log file in text format (log_level_pattern_DEBUG_LOG.txt) and a pattern file for the XML output file (log_level_pattern_XML.txt).

 Every deviation immediately stops the test.